 The Teenage Mutant Ninja Turtles are heroes that know how to defend themselves, without fancy powers or lots of money for big toys.
 I was a kid that went through a lot of pain in school, ganged up on by groups of 15 to 30 kids, throwing me in front of cars, pushing me into polls and more.
 All of the other heroes had unrealistic ways to defend themselves.
 The Turtles were the first hero that taught me I could stand up for myself.
 They also inspired me to read and got me hundreds of friends around the World, making a big change in my life for the best.

-My home made Turtle costume.
+My homemade Turtle costume.
 My dad, mom and I made it.
-I have worked over 150 birthday parties as a Turtle, as well as movie theaters, parades and free visits to Hospitals for sick and injured children.
+I have worked over 150 birthday parties as a Turtle, as well as movie theatres, parades and free visits to hospitals for sick and injured children.
 This piece in my collection has given me so many wonderful memories and have brought happiness to others.
 While it is retired now and I’ll like to make a new one, I’ll never get rid of it.

-5. I imagine that there are some privileges to be named “The World’s Biggest Ninja Turtles Fan”.
-Could you name some of them.
+I imagine that there are some privileges to be named “The World’s Biggest Ninja Turtles Fan”.
+Could you name some of them?

 Experience, that would have to be when I visited the set of the Next Mutation – walking through the Subway lair only to realize it was the same one used in the second and third movie.
 Seeing the filming and costumes in action while there.
 Getting to read the scripts.
 Watching the stunt doubles go through moves over and over again.
 These are things that, seeing in person, really brings to life how much work these folks did to produce a TV show for us fans.
 It even got me more driven to try and work for the studios.
 I would love to be a part of something so driven to bring entertainment to those who want to see it.

-8. So Michael Bay’s new Turtles film is releasing in August.
-What are you expectations and how do you feel about the changes he has made to the characters?
+So Michael Bay’s new Turtles film is releasing in August.
+What are your expectations and how do you feel about the changes he has made to the characters?
 Do you mind the fact that they now have noses?

 Am I scared of the new movie?
 Of course.
 Like most fans I’m watching the trailer and wondering just how much they’re going to change it.
 Sometimes change works for a series like with the IDW Comics for TMNT, these comics are different than any other media out there with their stories.
 But they’re done right, fun to read and the characters are still very true to who they are.
 Though sometimes change can be done wrong, example: “The Last Air Bender” Movie.
 Most fans of the cartoon will not stand by this movie.
 And that’s where the fear comes from.
 Change is good… but can go too far.
 Is the new movie pushing that line?
 We will have to wait and see.

 Of course.
-I love traveling, I love my family, I love animals, I’m into anime, and 60’s music.
-My favorite band is the Monkees.
-My favorite TV series on air right now is Supernatural.
+I love travelling, I love my family, I love animals, I’m into anime, and 60’s music.
+My favourite band is the Monkees.
+My favourite TV series on air right now is Supernatural.
 Most of my local friends are not TMNT fans, so we don’t always do TMNT stuff together.
 While the Turtles are a big part of my life, they don’t control my life.

 I would not want to be a real Ninja Turtle… even in another universe.
 If I was… I’d be like Mikey wanting to be human to make friends.
 I would rather be a human that could meet the Turtles if they were real.
 Though I am thankful that they’re not real… humans are very mean to the things that we don’t understand… if the Turtles were real… could you picture having to live in hiding and truly never just relax to enjoy life out in the open?
 I’m already different enough to be picked on by my own race… I’m not one for the shadows, and I would never wish that upon anyone.